VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/README.md

 - **A Builder's Guide:** Bridging the gap between breaking and building via the **Coding Galaxy**.

 ## 📡 Comm-Channel & Contributions
 This universe is actively mapped as part of my journey from researcher to security engineer.
-Insights are drawn from platforms like **BugForge, Intigriti, and HackTheBox**, and applied to projects like **VOIDLOCK**.
+Insights are drawn from platforms like **BugForge, Intigriti, picoCTF and 247CTF**, and applied to projects like **VOIDLOCK, Lab builds**.

 *For fellow explorers: This structure is a proposal for how to think about security.
 If it resonates, feel free to adapt its laws for your own cosmos.*